Instagram might not be the biggest social network, but it’s one of the best for businesses and boasts some pretty impressive statistics:

 Perhaps the most obvious way to build your followers on Instagram and reach new audiences is via paid-for ads.
 On the platform, you can buy, run and track ads in three ways:

 You’ve also got plenty of options in terms of where you choose to advertise on Instagram:

 Not sure which one is right for your business?
 Head to Instagram’s business page for a more in-depth look at each type of paid-for advertising.

 Get it right and your healthier Instagram following could convert into more sales, and that’s where we can help.
+We have a great range of card machines for small businesses, you're sure to find something perfect for you.
 Our online payment systems are the creme de la creme, and we won’t tie you down with a lengthy contract.
 So, whether it’s a payment gateway, pay by link or developer support you’re after, get in touch today on 08082 392658.